Hoffman Estates, Illinois: History

 In the 1990s, the Prairie Stone Business Park began development.
 This 750 acre planned multi-purpose business park is bounded by Illinois Route 59 on the east, Interstate 90 on the south, Illinois Route 72 on the north, and Beverly Road on the west.
 The business park came to fruition in 1993 when Sears, Roebuck and Company relocated from the Sears Tower in Chicago to a sprawling headquarters in the northwest part of Prairie Stone.
 That was followed in by Indramat and Quest International, which in 1995 also opened facilities in the park.
 Throughout the 1990s, a health and wellness center and child care facility were developed, as well as other smaller office buildings, and a branch of Northern Illinois University.
 Development of the business park is still ongoing, and recent additions in the 2000s include the 11,000-seat Now Arena; office buildings for Serta, WT Engineering, I-CAR, and Mary Kay; a Cabela's outdoor outfitters store; a 295-room Marriott hotel; and the 400000 sqft Poplar Creek Crossing Retail Center, which is anchored by Target and numerous other big-box retailers.
 Future development will include further office buildings and retail development, Sun Island Hotel and Water Park, an amphitheater, and restaurants.

 In 2011, the Village of Hoffman Estates took over ownership of the Now Arena.
 On June 23, 2020, the Village of Hoffman Estates approved an $11.5 million deal to rename the Sears Centre Arena to the "NOW Arena".

 In the fall of 2016, papers and artifacts from President Barack Obama's administration began to arrive in town, where they are being stored in a building on Golf Road.
 The site is their temporary home while construction takes place on the Barack Obama Presidential Center in Jackson Park, Chicago, and is not open to the public.

-In January 2020, the Centers for Disease Control and Prevention (CDC) confirmed the second U.S. case of COVID-19 in a Hoffman Estates resident.
-The patient, a woman in her 60s returning from Wuhan, China, was treated at St. Alexius Medical Center.
-Her husband was later infected in the first case of human-to-human transmission of the SARS-CoV-2 virus in the United States.
+In January 2020, the St. Alexius Medical Center hosted both the second and sixth recorded U.S. cases of COVID-19.
+The sixth patient had contracted the virus from the second patient, marking the first recorded human-to-human transmission of the SARS-CoV-2 virus in the entire United States.